MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Jobs where number-crunching was involved (analyst-type roles)

 ## Education
-* Don't mention App Academy
+* Don't mention App Academy, especially if you have more impressive credentials: few employers know how selective the course is.
 * It's totally cool to leave out this section if you don't have a college degree.

 ## Personal